 Considerable portions of BPA suffer badly from flooding and water logging.
-During heavy rainy seasons especially, a considerable portion of the city area gets inundated during heavy down pours due to inadequate drainage systems coupled with the backwater stage of the rivers in high flood.
+During heavy rainy seasons especially, considerable portion of the city area gets inundated during heavy down pours due to inadequate drainage systems coupled with back water stage of the rivers in high flood.
 The existing (drainage) system has proved inadequate to evacuate storm water from these lower portions of the city.
-Life of the inhabitants becomes miserable as sewage gets mixed with storm water and finds its way into the households creating a very unhygienic situation that paves the way for the spreading epidemics.
-The complaints from people about the occurrence of water logging after heavy rain are indicative of the poor drainage facilities available.
-Flooding and water logging are common features in many areas of Bardhaman.
+Life of the inhabitants becomes miserable as sewage gets mixed with storm water and finds their way into the house holds creating very unhygienic situation which paves the way for the spreading epidemics.
+The complaints from people about the occurrence of water logging after a heavy rain are indicative of the poor drainage facilities available.
+Flooding and water logging are common features in many areas of Barddhaman.
 It is learned that more than 50% of the households, even in many urban locations are facing water logging.
-It is said that even though, the big outlet channels passing through Radhanagar, Kundapukurhas been carrying a major flow of drain water into the river Banka, the intensity of water logging is considerable in town areas and severe in rural areas.
+It is said that even though, the big outlet channels passing through Radha nagar, Kundapukurhas been carrying major flow of drain water into the river Banka, the intensity of water logging is considerable in town areas, and severe in rural areas.